sassoftware/python-swat/doc/source/bygroups.rst

 If By groups are specified when running a CAS action, the result are returned with the following behaviors.

-1. A result key named `ByGroupInfo` is returned with all of the By group variable values.
+1. A result key named 'ByGroupInfo' is returned with all of the By group variable values.
-2. Each By group table is returned in a separate result key with a prefix of "`ByGroup#.`".
+2. Each By group table is returned in a separate result key with a prefix of 'ByGroup#.'.

 These behaviors can help when you have a large number of By groups and you want to process them as they arrive at the client rather than trying to hold